Face Wash Vs. Cleanser: Understanding the Difference

 2. Ceramides: improve the appearance of dry skin and increase hydration.

 Face washes and cleansers remove excess oil, dirt, and other pollutants from your skin, but their additional advantages depend on your skin type and requirements.
-Of course, you could also combine the two to get the best results, depending on your needs.
+Of course, depending on your needs, you could also combine the two to get the best results.
 We hope that now that you know the difference between cleanser and face wash, you will make more informed decisions when you visit the skin care aisle the next time you go shopping.